Active Substance: fampridine

-Patients should be evaluated after two weeks and treatment should be stopped for those who have not shown an improvement.
+After two to four weeks, patients are evaluated and those who have not shown an improvement should stop treatment.
 Treatment should also be stopped if a patient’s walking ability worsens or if the patient does not report any benefit.

 How does Fampyra work?